SabaLab/diffEnrich/README.md

 <td style="text-align:left;">

-P-value for enrichment of list genes related to KEGG pathway
+P-value for enrichment within the KEGG pathway for list genes

 </td>